|Zebra longwing on tropical sage.|

 This is Florida’s state butterfly and deservedly so, there are more sitings in this state than others.
 The larval food is the passion vine (Pasiflora spp), but they like it best when it’s grown in the shade.

 I’ve been trying for years to create a welcoming habitat for the zebra longwings, so finally we’ve reached the point where this could happen and now we’re teeming with zebras.
-Continue reading my post over on Native Plants and Wildlife Gardens blog, Teeming with Zebras.
+Continue reading my post over on Beautiful Native Plants blog, Teeming with Zebras.

 |Just before starting the bed expansion & lawn reduction.|

 I decided that I needed more area for the edible beds near the garage and the elevated rain barrels because I was not going to continue fighting the weeds and the sandy soil on top of the drainfield mound.

 It took several days (A day of gardening at this time of year goes from 7am to 9:30am at the latest.) of hard labor to accomplish this project.
 But having the crops close at hand will make it all worth while.
 I also took advantage of having virtually nothing planted here but the cover crop of marigolds to dig them under.
 See my previous post on marigolds and nematodes.

 |Here's what the project looks like when we have removed about half of the grass.|